CalNicklin/frontend-tech-test/journal.md

 Added some nice touches to the server and client script to run the app which uses concurrently to run the server and client in parallel, with nice colors.

+Disabled the eslint rule for explicit function return types, because I want TS to infer the return type, mostly.